home-assistant/developers.home-assistant/website/versioned_docs/version-0.77.0/auth_auth_module.md

 ## Setup Flow

 Before user can use a multi-factor auth module, it has to be enabled or set up.
-All availiable modules will be listed in user profile page, user can enable the module he/she wants to use.
-A setup data entry flow will guide user finish the neccessary steps.
+All availaable modules will be listed in user profile page, user can enable the module he/she wants to use.
+A setup data entry flow will guide user finish the necessary steps.

 Each MFA module need to implement a setup flow handler extends from `mfa_modules.SetupFlow` (if only one simple setup step need, `SetupFlow` can be used as well).
 For example for Google Authenticator (TOTP, Time-based One Time Password) module, the flow will need to be:
 - Generate a secret and store it on instance of setup flow